Allwrightben/money-pit/README.md

 ## Introduction

 <p>This Oak Island Money Pit website will allow people to learn more about the mystery of Oak Island and why it has captivated the imaginations of explorers and historians alike for over two centuries.
-The visitors to this website can quickly find key historic milestones in the mystery and sign up to a newsletter for updates as they happen.</p>
+The visitors to this website can quickly find key historic milestones in the mystery and sign up for a newsletter for updates as they happen.</p>

-The webiste cann be accessed by this [Link](https://allwrightben.github.io/money-pit/)
+The website can be accessed by this [Link](https://allwrightben.github.io/money-pit/)

 ## User Stories
 <h3>First Time Visitor Goals:</h3>
 <ul>
 <li>
-<p>As a first time visitor, I want to easily understand the main purpose of the site and what it provides.</p>
+<p>As a first-time visitor, I want to easily understand the main purpose of the site and what it provides.</p>
 </li>
 <li>
-<p>As a first time visitor, I want to to easily navigate through the website</p>
+<p>As a first-time visitor, I want to easily navigate through the website</p>
 </li>
 <li>
-<p>As a first time visitor, I want to quickly find the information I'm looking for.</p>
+<p>As a first-time visitor, I want to quickly find the information I'm looking for.</p>
 </li>
 </ul>

 <h3>Returning Visitor Goals:</h3>
 <ul>
 <li>
-<p>As a returning visitor, I want to see new information relatining to the mystery.</p>
+<p>As a returning visitor, I want to see new information relating to the mystery.</p>
 </li>
 <li>
-<p>As a returning visitor, I want to be able to see new updates clearly marked and easy to find.</p>
+<p>As a returning visitor, I want to be able to see new updates and to find them easily.</p>
 </li>
 <li>
-<p>As a returning visitor, I want to find comunity links, So I can learn more about the Organisation and validity of the information presented.</p>
+<p>As a returning visitor, I want to find community links, So I can learn more about the Organisation and the validity of the information presented.</p>
 </li>
 <li>
 <p>As a returning visitor, I want to continue to see the same clean layout that I liked about my first visit.</p>